cyanreg/avtransport/draft-qproto-spec.md

 and rigid overseeing organizations.

 This specifications provides support for streaming over 2 protocols: [UDP](#udp) and [QUIC/HTTP3](#quichttp3).
-See the [streaming](#streaming) section for information on how to adapt Qstream for such use-cases.
+See the [streaming](#streaming) section for information on how to adapt Qproto for such use-cases.

 Specification conventions